Fabian-Schneider01/virtual-piano/README.md

 ### How to run

-music mode: run begin.asm in RARS \n play mode: run game.asm in RARS \n
+music mode: run begin.asm in RARS # play mode: run game.asm in RARS #

 ## Files
 Describe the content of each file of your application: e.g.